haiquangtran/Exam-Notes/README.md

 ## Null-Coalescing Operator
 - A simple way is to use the || operator which is equivalent to the ?? operator in C#
 - answer = x || someDefault;

+## Promises
+- Represent the next great paradigm in JS Programming
+- A promise represents the result of an action, which may or may not have completed.
+- A promise has a function called then, which can be given callbacks to be called when the promise is fulfilled or has failed.
+- The real power of promises comes from chaining many of them together
+  - Calling promise.then(func) returns a new promise, which is not fulfilled until func has completed
+  - jQuery's $.Deferred (done, fail, always, then, and so on)

 ## JavaScript 1.7 or higher: let blocks
 - let allows you to declare variables, limiting its scope to the block, statement, or expression on which it is used.